 Human beings are preoccupied with two things: living or dying, we give the act of dying as singular as it is, more attention than it really deserves.
-A person contracts types of cancer, a person goes on a healthy diet, a person fights against the types of cancer, a person loses the fight, wastes away and dies.
+A person contracts types of cancer, a person goes on a nutritional therapy plan which is an absolute cure for obesity, a person fights against the types of cancer, a person loses the fight, wastes away and dies.
 In that pocket of time you could either think of the life lived and those secret dreams that you failed to pursue because of fear, self-doubt or something else.

 The end of cancer, like breast cancer for instance, and the ending of your life becomes the single defining moment that actually breathes life and gives you a sense of meaning.
 I remember something I read in some other book about the poetry of living to die or dying to live (those two sides of the same coin).